MyoRobotics/MyoRobotics-Documentation/docs/index.rst

 -------
 It has never been decided to assign a license to this work.

+It has never been decided to assign a license to this work.

 The code is owned by TU Munich.

 The CAD designs are owned by Fraunhofer IPA.